robertmuth/Cwerg/CpuA32/README.md

 We only support the regular 32 bit ISA.
 Neither Thumb nor Thumb-2 are supported.
 Nor are there plans to do so.
+[opcode_tab.py](opcode_tab.py) contains the necessary encoding tables which  are also use to generate C++ code.

-The implementation is far more complete than what is needed by [../CodeGenA32] and might be useful by itself.
+The implementation is far more complete than what is needed by the [CodeGenA32 component](../CodeGenA32) and might be useful by itself.

-It also contains an assembler that can directly generate Elf executables.
+It also contains an assembler that can directly generate Elf executables, which depends on the [Elf component](../Elf).
+Otherwise, there are no dependencies.

-Note: we deviate from the official notation in several places.
+Note: we deviate from the official assembler notation in several places.

-If you are working on this on a non-A32 platform installing Qemu will be invaluable see  [../TestQemu] .
+If you are working on this on a non-A32 platform installing Qemu will be invaluable see  [../TestQemu](../TestQemu).

 ## Concepts